 If you struggle to get your little ones to eat more veggies, you can pure these veggies and hide them into a nice tomato sauce, and that’s when everyone is a winner.
 My hidden vegetable sauce is always hands when little one refuses veggies.
 One dish, endless possibilities.

-Oven baked Ratatouille recipe, a delightful dish that is vegan, gluten-free and so healthy.
+Oven Baked Ratatouille Tian, a delightful dish that is vegan, gluten-free and so healthy.

 - 2 garlic cloves